-Which of the following is NOT a function of muscle tissue? | Channels for Pearson+
+Which of the following is not a function of muscle tissue? | Channels for Pearson+

 1

-Understand the primary functions of muscle tissue.
-Muscle tissue is responsible for producing movement, generating heat, and maintaining posture.
+Understand the primary functions of muscle tissue: Muscle tissue is primarily responsible for producing movement, maintaining posture, and generating heat.

-Recognize that muscle tissue is composed of muscle fibers that contract to facilitate movement and support the body structure.
+Recognize that muscle tissue is not primarily involved in storing substances.
+Instead, it is specialized for contraction and movement.

-Identify that generating heat is a function of muscle tissue, as muscle contractions produce heat as a byproduct, helping to maintain body temperature.
+Identify the role of calcium in muscle function: Calcium is crucial for muscle contraction, but it is stored in the sarcoplasmic reticulum within muscle cells, not in the muscle tissue itself.

-Acknowledge that maintaining posture is a function of muscle tissue, as muscles work continuously to keep the body upright and stable.
+Differentiate between muscle tissue functions and other bodily functions: Storing calcium is a function more closely associated with bone tissue, where calcium is stored and released as needed.

-Note that storing calcium is not a function of muscle tissue.
-Calcium storage is primarily a function of bone tissue, where calcium is stored and released as needed for various physiological processes.
+Conclude that storing calcium is not a direct function of muscle tissue, but rather a function of the skeletal system, which supports muscle function by providing necessary minerals.

 Watch next